 ABOUT THIS EVENT

+In this 2hr Mindfulness at work masterclass develop the skills to become a more efficient communicator, team player and leader.
 Being present and relaxed reveals options to you that you may miss when you are tense, and your attention is scattered.
-This gives you the ability to make wiser choices especially when under pressure.
+Practicing mindfulness at work gives you the ability to make wiser choices especially when under pressure.

 Having the ability to stabilise attention allows you to enjoy more clarity and creativity, which you can bring into your workplace amongst all other areas of your life.
 Our ingenuity is endless and often we hold the key to removing obstacles and solving problems, which we may be unaware of.
 Mindfulness helps us unlock what stops us.